litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-http-latency.md

       components:
         env:
         # provide the target port of the service
-        - name: TARGET_PORT
+        - name: TARGET_SERVICE_PORT
           value: "80"
 ```
 ### Listen Port

 It defines the listen port for the proxy server.
-It can be tuned via `LISTEN_PORT` ENV.
+It can be tuned via `PROXY_PORT` ENV.

 Use the following example to tune this: